-Accordingly, the IRC submits these comments opposing modifications to CIP Reliability Standards that would require separating the Internet from BES Cyber Systems in Control Centers.
+Accordingly, the IRC submits these comments opposing modifications to CIP in Control Centers.
 Currently effective NERC Reliability Standards already provide mandatory and enforceable controls and protections to prevent adverse impacts on the BES.
-Additionally, in the new version of CIP Reliability Standards that is currently being developed, NERC is already addressing FERC's directives in Order No. 822.
-Those directives deal with the concerns described in the NOI.
-Furthermore, as described below, requiring complete isolation between the Internet and BES Cyber Systems in Control Centers presents potential complications and undesirable consequences.
-The IRC also opposes modifications to CIP Reliability Standards that would require "application whitelisting" for BES Cyber Systems in Control Centers.
-CIP Reliability Standards should allow flexibility regarding the technology that is used to comply with their requirements, and "application whitelisting" is a technology that presents many challenges and does not provide the needed flexibility, as described herein.
+Additionally, in the new version of CIP Reliability Standards that is currently being developed, NERC is already addressing FERC's directives in Order No. 822.2

+Reliability Standards that would require separating the Internet from BES Cyber Systems

-&lt;sup>1 Notice of Inquiry, Cyber Systems in Control Centers, 156 FERC ¶ 61,051 (July 21, 2016).
+1 Notice of Inquiry, Cyber Systems in Control Centers, 156 FERC ¶ 61,051 (July 21, 2016).